-Hazardous materials are products that pose a risk to health, safety, and property during transportation.
+Hazardous materials are products that pose a risk health. safety. and property durina to transportation.
 The term often is shortened to HAZMAT, which you may see on road signs, or to HM in government regulations.
 Hazardous materials include explosives, various types of gas, solids, flammable and combustible liquid, and other materials.
-Because of the risks involved and the potential consequences these risks impose, the handling of hazardous materials is very heavily regulated by all levels of government.
+Because of the risks involved and the potential consequences these risks impose, all levels of government regulate the handling of hazardous materials.

-The Hazardous Materials Regulations (HMR) are found in parts 171-180 of title 49 of the Code of Federal Regulations.
+The Hazardous Materials Regulations (HMR) is found in parts 171-180 of title 49 of the Code of Federal Regulations.
 The common reference for these regulations is 49 CFR 171-180.